Solid geometry: Topics

-Solid figures
+List of solid figures

-Whereas a sphere is the surface of a ball, it is sometimes ambiguous whether the term refers to the surface of the figure or the volume enclosed therein, notably for a cylinder.
-The following table includes major types of shapes that either constitute or define a volume.
+Whereas a sphere is the surface of a ball, for other solid figures it is sometimes ambiguous whether the term refers to the surface of the figure or the volume enclosed therein, notably for a cylinder.

 Techniques

 Various techniques and tools are used in solid geometry.
 Among them, analytic geometry and vector techniques have a major impact by allowing the systematic use of linear equations and matrix algebra, which are important for higher dimensions.

 Applications

 A major application of solid geometry and stereometry is in 3D computer graphics.